Thomas Luther: FIDE official and DSB official

 He is the head of the FIDE Commission on Disabled and played for the IPCA team once.
 He is also head of the division for competitive chess (Referent für Spitzenschach) in the German chess federation.

 Game

 Thomas Luther's style is tactically oriented, which makes him a formidable opponent for even the strongest player.
 The following game is typical where he attacks former Candidate Robert Hübner right out of the opening.
-The game was played in the penultimate round of the German championship 2002 and laid the ground for Thomas' later winning the title.
+The game was played in the penultimate round of the German championship 2002 and laid the ground for Thomas's later winning the title.
 The comments are based on personal conversations with Thomas Luther himself.